Articles on: Science & Research

 Cruciferous Vegetables

-Studies involving livestock have indicated that the consumption of cruciferous vegetables like radish, turnip, swede, broccoli, Brussel sprouts, cauliflower and cabbage can reduce methane levels.
-These vegetables contain specific carbohydrates - raffinose, stachyose, and verbascose - that may contribute to methane reduction.
+Vegetables such as radish, turnip, swede, broccoli, Brussels sprouts, cauliflower, and cabbage contain specific carbohydrates (raffinose, stachyose, verbascose) that may contribute to methane reduction.

 Aromatic Spices

-Research on spices like clove, cinnamon and peppermint has shown promising results in regulating gas production and removal.
+Research on spices is showing some promising results.
+Spices such as clove, cinnamon, and peppermint may help regulate gas production and removal.
 Incorporating these spices into the diet may aid in managing methane levels.

 Starch

 Increasing starch intake can promote the production of short chain fatty acids, such as propionate.
-Higher propionate levels may lead to a drop in pH, potentially decreasing methanogenesis.
+Higher propionate levels may lead to a drop in pH, potentially decreasing methanogenesis (methane production).

 Fiber and Polyphenols